craftingcity/The-Known-World/Nuclear Washington/Nuclear Washington.md

 The man looks to the horizon.
 It is July 20th, 2018, and the sun rises upon both coasts of the United States of America.

 ## How did we get here?
-In a timeline much like our own, in the year 2006, a CIA operational team was sent to a settlement in Iraq, where they attempted to locate and disable a known nuclear weapon manufacturing plant.
-This team was successful in doing so, and discovered a large cache of active warheads during their operation.
+In a timeline much like our own, in the year 2006, a CIA operational team was sent to a settlement in Iraq, where they attempted to locate and disable a known Weapon of Mass Destruction.
+Operational Command immediately lost radio contact with the team, and secondary operations revealed little to nothing.

-That team has not been heard from since.
-The cache was never reported.

-12 years later, 23 nuclear missiles were launched from multiple locations across the globe.
-Reasonably, this caused massive panic, and many nuclear-capable powers decided that mutually assured destruction would be enforced, and launched much of their own arsenals in retaliations.

-July 20th, 2018 was the day the world broke.

-## Where are we now?
-Thirty-five years have passed since nuclear armageddon swept the world.
-Seattle was hit directly, and at least 4 other warheads were deployed around Washington.
-Nuclear winter made the first dozen years incredibly difficult.
-Nothing grew.
-Everything hurt.

-Things have changed since it passed - not for the better, of course, but for the weirder.
-Things have changed.
-People have changed.
-Nature has changed.
-We're not the top of the food chain anymore.
+Six years later, on December 21st, 2012, while people around the world were celebrating the theoretical end of the world - as based on misunderstandings of the Mesoamerican Long-Count Calendar - a chemical bomb was detonated over Louisville, Kentucky.

+Thousands died immediately.
+As the government responded, they found that this was no simple explosive; whatever these chemicals were, they changed people into monsters, where their consciousness was supplanted by hunger.
+The Kentucky National Guard began attempts to contain the hazard, firing upon anything within the Quarantine Zone - including uninfected survivors.
+Months passed, and eventually the Zone was breached.
+Kentucky was infected, and they were spreading this disease.

+When the Kentucky Quarantine reached international headlines, countries began to revoke the right to  transportation to or from the States.

 %% Begin Waypoint %%